 SPEED is used more when a player is defending OUTSIDE and he uses his STRENGTH less in this case

-STRENGHT is used more when a player is defending INSIDE and he uses his SPEED less in this case
+STRENGHT is used more when a player is defending INSIDE, in which case he uses his SPEED less

 Fatigue and Injuries